-- 1. What information do you think a dog breeder should provide when applying for breeder registration or renewal?

-- A description of the premises where the dogs are being kept - □ A description of the facilities considering a dog breeder application or renewal? □ The number of dogs being kept on the premises □ The breed of dogs □ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law Other - please specify: Neighbouring Landowner consent The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
-It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept. that a dog must be effectively commed to the premises in which it is kept.
-3. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? ⊠ Yes □ No ☐ Unsure 4.
-In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? ⋈ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment.
-If yes, how many?
-Any number which exceeds the existing Dog Act threshold. □ No □ No □ Unsure □ Officiale
+1. What information do you think a dog breeder should provide when applying for breeder registration or renewal?
+The number of dogs being kept on the premises A description of the premises where the dogs are being kept A description of the facilities The breed of dogs Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law.
+Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards □ Other - please specify: 2.
+What do you think local governments should take into account when considering a dog breeder application or renewal?
+The number of dogs being kept on the premises The breed of dogs ☐ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law □ Other - please specify:

+The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
+It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.

+3. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal?
+Yes No Unsure 4.
+In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal?
+Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many? ₹. □ No □ Unsure